TAP-GGC/leapformankind/README.md

 ***

 ## Study Target / Focus / Purpose
-* This study aims to address the ongoing need for more STEM professionals in the current workforce by encouraging a focused interest in information technology at an earlier age.
-This study targets students and others that do not necessarily have a formal programming background.
+* This study addresses the ongoing need for more STEM professionals in the current workforce by encouraging a focused interest in information technology at an earlier age.
+This study specifically targets students and others that do not necessarily have a formal programming background.
 ***

 ## Description of TAP Program ##
 * The Technology Ambassadors Program is an interactive class focused on service learning.
 TAP provides the opportunity to build a project using different technologies and collectively deliver it through conferences, student involvement, workshops, and outreach events.
+Click on this think for details about TAP: https://www.ggc.edu/academics/schools/school-of-science-and-technology/research-internships-service-learning/technology-ambassador-program/

 * This study is inspired by the various simple racing games found on gaming websites.
 Keyboard inputs are traditionally used to interact with the games; however, we took it a step further by implementing the Leap Motion controller.